mickenordin/nextcloud-db/proxysql/compose/README.md

 )
 ```

-2. IP address/hostname/FQDN of all MariaDB Cluster servers:
+2. Modify the IP address/hostname/FQDN of all MariaDB Cluster servers:

 ```
 mysql_servers =